Delta Air Lines (DAL)

 AI Analysis | Feedback

-Edward H. Bastian has served as the Chief Executive Officer of Delta Air Lines since May 2, 2016.
-He joined Delta in 1998 as Vice President – Finance and Controller, was named Chief Financial Officer in 2005, and appointed President in 2007.
-Before his extensive career at Delta, Bastian held senior finance positions at Frito-Lay International and PepsiCo International.
-He began his career at PricewaterhouseCoopers (formerly Price Waterhouse), where he became an audit partner.
-He briefly left Delta in early 2004 to serve as Chief Financial Officer at Acuity Brands but returned to Delta six months later.
-Bastian played a pivotal role in finalizing Delta's acquisition of Northwest Airlines in 2008 and overseeing the integration.
-He also served as Chief Restructuring Officer between 2005 and 2007, during which he was crucial to the airline's Chapter 11 reorganization.
+Ed Bastian has served as the Chief Executive Officer of Delta Air Lines since May 2, 2016.
+He joined Delta in 1998 as Vice President – Finance and Controller, progressing through various financial leadership roles, including Chief Financial Officer in 2005 and President in 2007.
+Before his tenure at Delta, Bastian was a partner at Price Waterhouse (now PricewaterhouseCoopers) in its New York audit practice.
+He also held senior finance positions at Frito-Lay International and PepsiCo International.
+Bastian briefly departed Delta in early 2004 to become Senior Vice President and Chief Financial Officer of Acuity Brands, but returned to Delta six months later.

-Allison Ausband, Executive Vice President and Chief Customer Experience Officer
+Allison Ausband, Executive Vice President and Chief People Officer

 AI Analysis | Feedback